-With so many breeds and types of cat out there, it’s important to take the time to choose the one that will be right for you and your lifestyle.
+With so many breeds and types of cat out there, it’s important to take the time to choose the breed that will be right for you and your lifestyle.

 Spoilt for choice

 Deciding to bring home a new cat or kitten is very exciting, if not a little daunting.
 Like all big decisions, it’s important to gather as much information as possible.
 Consider:

 - How will the cat fit in with your lifestyle?

 - Do you adopt a kitten or an older cat?

 - Do you prefer a pedigree or a crossbreed?